Coachbuilder

+Many renowned automotive coachbuilders have been based in Italy (carrozzeria) and France (carrosserie).

+Terminology

+Construction of specialty vehicle bodies has always been a skilled trade requiring a relatively lightweight product with sufficient strength.
+The manufacture of necessarily fragile, but satisfactory wheels by a separate trade, a wheelwright, held together by iron or steel tyres, was always most critical.
+From about AD 1000 rough vehicle construction was carried out by a wainwright, a wagon-builder.
+Later names include cartwright (a carpenter who makes carts, from 1587); coachwright; and coachmaker (from 1599).
+Subtrades include wheelwright, coachjoiner, etc. The word coachbuilder first appeared in 1794.

-Horse-drawn origins
+Horse-drawn vehicles

 A British trade association the Worshipful Company of Coachmakers and Coach Harness Makers was incorporated in 1630.
 Some British coachmaking firms operating in the 20th century were established even earlier.
 Rippon was active in the time of Queen Elizabeth I, Barker founded in 1710 by an officer in Queen Anne's Guards.
 Brewster, the oldest in the U.S., was formed in 1810.

 Coach-building had reached a high degree of specialization in Britain by the middle of the 19th century.
 Separate branches of the trade dealt with the timber, iron, leather, brass and other materials used in their construction.
 And there were many minor specialists with each of these categories.
 The “body-makers” produced the body or vehicle itself, while the “carriage-makers” made the stronger timbers beneath and around the body.
 The timbers used included ash, beech, elm, oak, mahogany, cedar, pine, birch and larch.
 The tools and processes used were similar to those used in cabinet-making, plus other specific to coach-making.
 Making the curved woodwork alone called for considerable skill.
 Making the iron axles, springs and other metal used was the work of the “coach-smith,” one of the most highly paid classes of London workmen.
 The coating of the interior of the coach with leather and painting, trimming, and decorating the exterior called for specialist tradesmen with a high degree of skill.
 Building carts and wagons required similar skills, but of a coarser kind.